jaxblack/gitlearn/readme.txt

-hello git
+git
-okok i will be ok
+okok i will be not ok
+yes i changed i delete my hello